Cool (aesthetic): As a popular culture ideal

-As fashion
+As a fashion style

-In terms of fashion, the concept of "cool" has transformed from the 1960s to the 1990s by becoming integrated in the dominant fabric of culture.
-America's mass production of "ready-to-wear" fashion in the 1940s and '50s established specific conventional outfits as markers of one's fixed social role in society.
-Subcultures such as hippies felt repressed by the dominating conservative ideology of the 1940s and '50s towards conformity and rebelled.
-According to Dick Pountain's definition of "cool," hippies' fashionable dress can be seen as "cool" because of its prominent deviation away from the standard uniformity and mass production of clothing created by the "totalitarian" system of fashion.
-Hippie-inspired fashion included various styles that featured bold colors such as the "Trippy Hippie," the "Fantasy Hippie," the "Retro Hippie," the "Ethnic Hippie," and the "Craft Hippie."
-Additionally, according to the strain theory, the hand production of hippie fashion by itself made their clothing "cool."
-Handmade clothing passively rebelled against consumerism by allowing hippies to reject that lifestyle, which in turn made them "cool."
-As a result of their disengagement with the establishment, the scope of self-critique was limited because their mask filtered negative thoughts of worthlessness, fostering the opportunity for self-worth.
+In terms of fashion, the concept of cool has transformed from the 1960s to the 1990s by becoming integrated in the dominant fabric of fashion culture.
+America's mass production of "ready-to-wear" fashion in the 1940s and 1950s established specific conventional outfits as markers of one's unchanging social role in society.
+Subcultures such as hippies felt repressed by the dominating conservative and conformist ideology of the 1940s and 1950s and rebelled.
+According to Dick Pountain's definition of cool, hippies' fashionable dress can be seen as cool because of its prominent deviation from the standard uniformity and mass production of clothing created by the "totalitarian" system of fashion.
+Hippie-inspired fashion included various styles featuring bold colors, such as the "Trippy Hippie," the "Fantasy Hippie," the "Retro Hippie", the "Ethnic Hippie", and the "Craft Hippie".
+Additionally, according to strain theory, the hand production of hippie fashion made their clothing cool all on its own.
+Handmade clothing passively rebelled against consumerism by allowing hippies to reject that lifestyle, which in turn made them cool.
+As a result of their disengagement with the establishment, the scope of self-critique was limited because their "mask" filtered negative thoughts of worthlessness, fostering the opportunity for self-worth.

-Starting in the 1990s and continuing into the 21st century, the concept of dressing "cool" left the minority and went into the mainstream culture, making it a dominant ideology.
-Cool entered the mainstream because the hippie rebels of the late 1960s became the senior executives of business sectors and of the fashion industry.
-Since they grew up with "cool" and maintained the same values, they knew its rules and thus knew how to accurately market and produce such clothing.
-However, once "cool" became the dominant ideology in the 21st century, its definition changed to not one of rebellion but of one attempting to hide their insecurities in a confident manner.
+Starting in the 1990s and continuing into the 21st century, the concept of dressing cool left the minority and entered the mainstream, making it a dominant ideology.
+Cool entered the mainstream as the hippie rebels of the late 1960s became the senior executives of business sectors, such as the fashion industry.
+Since they grew up with cool and maintained the same values, they knew its rules and thus knew how to accurately market and produce such clothing.
+However, once cool became the dominant ideology in the 21st century, its definition changed to not one of rebellion but of one attempting to hide their insecurities in a confident manner.

-The "fashion-grunge" style of the 1990s and 21st century allowed people who felt financially insecure about their lifestyle to pretend to "fit in" by wearing a unique piece of clothing, but one that was polished beautifully.
+The grunge fashion style of the 1990s and 21st century allowed people who felt financially insecure about their lifestyle to pretend to "fit in" by wearing a unique piece of clothing, but one that was polished.
 For example, unlike the hippie style that clearly diverges from the norm, through Marc Jacobs' combined "fashion-grunge" style of "a little preppie, a little grunge and a little couture", he produces not only a bold statement, but one that is mysterious and awkward, creating an ambiguous perception of what the wearer's internal feelings are.

-As an epithet
+As a generally positive epithet

 While slang terms are usually short-lived coinages and figures of speech, cool is an especially ubiquitous slang word, most notably among young people.
-As well as being understood throughout the English-speaking world, the word has even entered the vocabulary of several languages other than English, and several languages have their own words for the concept.
+As well as being understood throughout the English-speaking world, the word has even entered the vocabulary of several languages outside English, and several languages have their own words for the concept.

 In this sense, cool is used as a general positive epithet or interjection, which can have a range of related adjectival meanings.